Skip to main content

 How many alerts should I run at once?
 Keep your Active Alerts list focused.
 Five to ten is plenty for most traders.
 More than that and you’re creating noise — alert fatigue is real.
 Every alert should represent a stock you’d actually trade and a level where you’d actually act.
 If you’re ignoring alerts when they fire, you have too many.

-What’s the difference between Alerts and the Scanner in Scanz?
-The Scanner (Scanner feature) monitors the entire market continuously and shows you every stock matching your criteria right now — it’s for broad market discovery.
+What’s the difference between Alerts and the Data Scanner in Scanz?
+The Data Scanner monitors the entire market continuously and shows you every stock matching your criteria right now — it’s for broad market discovery.
 Alerts watch specific stocks you’ve already added and notify you when they hit your conditions — it’s for execution on your shortlist.
-Build your watchlist with the Scanner first, then set Alerts on the best candidates.
+Build your watchlist with the Data Scanner first, then set Alerts on the best candidates.

 Start your 7-day free trial.
-Scanz Plus and Pro both include real time stock alerts with multi-condition stacking, sound and email notifications, full Triggered Alerts history, and the complete Scanner and Signals suite.
-Try Plus or Pro today.
+Scanz Starter and Pro both include real-time stock Alerts with email and push notifications, full Triggered Alerts history, the Data Scanner with its sound-enabled Activity Log, and the Signal Scanner.
+Try Starter or Pro today.
 No commitment, cancel anytime.